michaeldorsett/scenarioforge/README.md

 ---

-## Why This Project Matters
+## Why This Project Matters to me

-ScenarioForge is designed as a portfolio project for roles related to:
+ScenarioForge is designed as a portfolio project to help refine my skills in roles like:

 - robotics software
 - autonomy validation